CIG Distinguished Speaker: Sarah Stamps

 CIG HQ welcomes new members to our team Dr. Juliane Dannberg and Dr. Rene Gassmöller.
 Their names should be familiar as lead developers of the code ASPECT as well as leaders of several ASPECT tutorials.
 Dr. Dannberg will continue her research into mantle plumes and contribute to code support and development along with investigations of deep carbon.
 Dr. Gassmöller joins our software engineering team supporting community code development and infrastructure.

 Congratulations to ...

-Congratulations to Bruce Buffett, former Chair of the CIG Executive Committee, who was elected to the American Academy of Arts and Sciences.
+Congratulations to Bruce Buffett, former Chair of the CIG Executive Committee (EC), who was elected to the American Academy of Arts and Sciences.
 Congratulations to David Bercovici, former EC member, and to Michael Manga who were elected to the U.S. National Academy of Sciences.